cilliemalan/cryptotool/Readme.md

 - It doesn't support PKCS12 containers (p12/pfx files).
 - It does not securely save keys.
 It just plops them on disk.
 - It only saves files as PEM.
+- You cannot modify extensions when signing certificates.

 ## License
 see [LICENSE](LICENSE)